shadowbrain/miRNA_data_analysis/README.md

 ## Script Workflow
 1. **Data Loading and Initial Processing**:
    - Loads miRNA data from the provided CSV file into a pandas DataFrame.
-   - Sets predefined lists of stable reference miRNAs, including housekeeping, negative, and positive miRNAs.
+   - Sets lists of stable reference miRNAs, including housekeeping, negative, and positive miRNAs from the provided inputs.

 2. **Normalization**:
    - It identifies housekeeping, negative, and positive miRNAs in the input data set.